0x4447/0x4447-cli-node-potato/README.md

 ## How to pass the credentials

-When each time you run the app, Potato will do the following:
+Each time you run Potato, it does the following:

-1. It will check if it is running on a EC2 server, and will check if there is an attached role.
+1. Check whether it's running on an EC2 server and whether there's an attached role
-2. If this fails, it will check if it is running inside a CodeBuld container and check for a Role.
+2. If this fails, it will check whether it's running inside a CodeBuld container and then check for a Role
-3. Lastly, if this two fails, the app will prompt for credentials.
+3. Lastly, if the first actions fail, the app prompts for credentials

-# Is Deployment Instant?
+# Is deployment instant?

 No, it's not.
 The following aspects don't happen right away:

 - SSL Certificate confirmation
 - CloudFront distribution

-### SSL Certificate Confirmation
+### SSL Certificate confirmation

 The time frame for this process ranges from 10 seconds to 24 hours.
 It's completely unpredictable, and there's no way to speed up the process.
-Because of this, the app will quit if the certificate isn't confirmed within 60 seconds.
+Because of this, the app quits if the certificate isn't confirmed within 60 seconds.
 When that happens, go to the AWS Console to monitor the certificate.

-### CloudFront Distribution
+### CloudFront distribution

 This takes up to 15 or 20 minutes, but when you reach this point, you can be certain that the configuration is correct.
 At this point, you just need to wait until the process is complete.
-Only then will the domain deliver the website.
+Only then does the domain deliver the website.

-# Companion Software
+# Companion software

-This CLI tools works well also with the following software:
+The Potato CLI tool also works well with the following software:

-- [Avocado](https://www.npmjs.com/package/@0x4447/avocado): a mini framework that helps you create basic HTML websites without the complexity of modern frameworks.
+- [Avocado](https://www.npmjs.com/package/@0x4447/avocado): a mini-framework that enables you to create basic HTML websites without the complexity of modern frameworks
-- [Strawberry](https://www.npmjs.com/package/@0x4447/strawberry): helps you create redirects supporting HTTP and HTTPS for your site.
+- [Strawberry](https://www.npmjs.com/package/@0x4447/strawberry): allows you to create redirects supporting HTTP and HTTPS for your site.

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), which contains additional resources you might find useful or interesting.

 ## Sponsor 🎊